Subcubic Coin Tossing in Asynchrony without PKI: Model

-To define protocol latency, we imagine that every event $e$ that happens in a protocol's execution is given a timestamp $t_e$ by an external global clock.
-The clock respects causality, which means if an event $e$ must logically have happened before an event $e'$, then $t_e < t_{e'}$.
-If a protocol's latency is $R$, then it achieves liveness, and the time that elapses between when every honest party has become active (has begun sending messages and has acquired an input if required) and when every honest party outputs is at most $R$ times the maximum amount of time the adversary ever waited to deliver a message whose sender was honest.
-This definition is akin to the one in \cite{wa98}.
+We define protocol latency based on \cite{aw24}.
+We imagine that every event $e$ that happens in a protocol's execution has a timestamp $t_e$ given by an external global clock.
+The clock respects causality, which means if an event $e$ must logically have happened before another event $e'$, then $t_e < t_{e'}$.
+If a protocol's latency is $R$, then the following is true with respect to the clock: If by some time $T$ every honest party has become active (has begun sending messages and has acquired an input if required), then by the time $T + R\Delta$ the protocol will have satisfied its liveness requirement, where $\Delta$ is the maximum amount of time the adversary ever waits to deliver a message whose sender is honest before the requirement is satisfied.
+For a common coin and for BA, the requirement is the pure (independent-of-safety) one that every honest party outputs, though this will not be the case for our bit publishing protocol.